Wallet & DEX: Where Regulators and Hustlers Meet

 Sanctioned by: OFAC, in collaboration with the U.S. Department of Justice (DOJ).

-laundering but continued to develop and promote the dApp without taking measures to prevent illicit usage.
+Charges: Allegedly aware of the Lazarus Group using Tornado Cash for money laundering but continued to develop and promote the dApp without taking measures to prevent illicit usage.

 Impact: U.S. individuals are prohibited from transacting with them or their assets, emphasizing the necessity for due diligence in the virtual currency ecosystem.